 Conclusion

 In conclusion, starting a business is never an easy feat, and it can be particularly challenging to sustain a startup in today’s competitive and ever-changing business environment.
 There are numerous reasons why a startup may wind up, including a lack of funding, market demand, competition, poor management, legal and regulatory issues, founder disputes, and personal reasons.
 It’s important for entrepreneurs to be aware of these potential pitfalls and to stay focused on building a sustainable business model that can weather these challenges.
-While not all startups will ultimately succeed, each failure provides valuable lessons that can be applied to future endeavours.
+While not all startups will ultimately succeed, each failure provides valuable lessons that can be applied to future endeavors.